4A1 Understand the equal and opposite currents

 Coaxial feeders can be used to feed dipoles with baluns, yagis and vertical antennas.

-5a.2 Understand equal and opposite currents flowing in a balanced feeder cause equal and opposite fields around the two conductors.
-Understand that these fields cancel out, but that nearby objects can cause an imbalance which makes the feeder radiate RF energy.
+Understand that these fields cancel out, but that nearby objects can cause an imbalance that makes the feeder radiate RF energy.

 Balanced feeder, or twin feeder as it can also be called, neither of the conductors is screened so each could radiate.
 As any radiation from the conductors is equal and opposite they cancel each other out.